GrantsTracks2121/quartz-hugo/content/notes/Tea Ceremony at Sogo/index.md

 - everyday conception of Yumi - perennially smiling, laughing with frequent exclamations of おもしろい！ (omoshiroi;  loose translation: "That's so funny!") to cap off her reaction to something that was amusing.
 - compare that everyday Yumi I know to her performing the exacting flow of movements required in strict procedure of the tea ceremony.
 - she studied Aikido as well.
-- I don't know about Aikiko, but I have experience learning TaeKwondo and it's forms, in Japanese, *kata*.
+- I don't know about Aikido, but I have experience learning TaeKwondo and it's forms, in Japanese, *kata*.
 One focuses on the form, what is required in the moment according to the teaching.
 You are less yourself than you are human following the form during that time.

 ### Gallery

-{{< gallery match="images/*" sortOrder="asc" rowHeight="200" margins="25" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true loadJQuery=true thumbnailHoverEffect=enlarge lastRow=justify >}}
+{{< gallery match="images/*" sortOrder="asc" rowHeight="200" margins="25" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=false previewType="blur" embedPreview=true loadJQuery=true thumbnailHoverEffect=enlarge lastRow=justify >}}

 Date Created: {{< param datecreated >}}